influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/podGC.md

 # workflow.v1alpha1.podGC

-PodGC describes how to delete completed pods as they complete
+"PodGC describes how to delete completed pods as they complete"

 ## Index